gcardoso89/portfolio/README.md

-# gcardoso - Front end Developer
+# gcardoso - Javascript Developer

-My name is Gonçalo Cardoso and I’m an enthusiastic Front-end developer with a big passion for the digital world and what we developers can do to make it bigger and stronger.
+My name is Gonçalo Cardoso and I’m an enthusiastic Javascript developer with a big passion for the digital world and what we developers can do to make it bigger and stronger.

 Here you can review the code of my [online portfolio](http://www.gcardoso.pt)